factorhouse/slipway/README.md

-         :token-endpoint                   "the URL of the OIDC provider's token endpoint if configured" :authentication-method            "authentication method to use with the Token Endpoint" :end-session-endpoint             "the URL of the OIDC provider's end session endpoint if configured" :jwks-endpoint                    "the URL of the OIDC provider's public cryptographic keys for verifying JWT token signatures"
-         :http-client                      "the (optional) HttpClient instance to use" :scopes                           "a sequence of ^String scopes to request, included in addition to 'openid' scope which is always requested, default is ['profile' 'email']"
+         :token-endpoint                   "the URL of the OIDC provider's token endpoint if configured" :authentication-method            "authentication method to use with the Token Endpoint" :end-session-endpoint             "the URL of the OIDC provider's end session endpoint if configured" :http-client                      "the (optional) HttpClient instance to use" :scopes                           "a sequence of ^String scopes to request, included in addition to 'openid' scope which is always requested, default is ['profile' 'email']"
          :logout-when-id-token-is-expired? "whether to logout when the ID token is expired, default false"